wilhelmer/ReflowMarkdownPlus/README.md

 - Adds an option to never reflow the first paragraph of a document.
 - Ignores Markdown headings, tables, code blocks, footnotes, and YAML front matter.
 - Properly handles Docusaurus admonitions (`:::`) and import statements.
+- Properly handles lines that only include a list item with a link.

 This extension defaults to reflowing lines to be no more than 80 characters long.
 The preferred line length may be overridden using the config value of